 Leaching XP and taking farm away from your cores

 When players want to show their teammates that stealing one’s preferred position doesn’t go unpunished, they often do this and lay the foundation of a slow, painful and memorable defeat.

 This is probably the most unethical trolling technique because it lures people into a false sense of security.
 You really do appear to try your best to win and act as if you have forgiven your teammates for whatever happened in the early phases of the game.
 But then (plot twist!), you show your true face, creating an unforgettable moment of betrayal.

 In a lot of cases, the feeling of disgust simply makes people uninstall the game.
 Which is the whole point of it, right?

 If you reached this point as a LoL player, you might wonder: Wait we do all of these things in League of Legends as well.
 And you’d be correct.

 Hell no. Both communities employ exactly the same methods of abuse.
 Even the “catchphrases”, playstyle and the wording are the same.

 LoL vs Dota Communities: Final Remarks

-Regardless of your reasons to continue hurting yourself by playing League of Legends or Dota 2, let us know which one has the more toxic community in your opinion, and maybe share a personal experience that marked your gaming life.
+Regardless of your reasons to continue hurting yourself by playing League of Legends or Dota 2, let us know which one (Dota 2 or LoL) has the more toxic community in your opinion, and maybe share a personal experience that scarred your gaming life.